 As your business evolves, managing your IT budget becomes more complicated and involved.
 To many, it’s a painful administration process that leads to a lot of hair-pulling, especially in today’s tricky business environment.
 We’re here to save your hair and help you control that IT budget!

-At Smile IT we look at your IT budget as a manifestation of your overall strategy and direction.
+Whether you’re a private company or a public sector agency, at Smile IT we look at your IT budget as a manifestation of your overall strategy and direction.
 Similar to an IT roadmap, it provides a holistic view of IT and its place within your business.
 You can use it to prioritise initiatives and validate investments.

 Four Steps to Managing Your IT Budget